Porth Dafarch: History

 Porth Dafarch was used from the mid-17th to early-19th century as an alternative to the main port of Holyhead when it was affected by adverse weather conditions in the Irish Sea.
 Passengers would use the sheltered bay to set sail for Dublin in Ireland.
 However, with the commencement of a steam service in 1822 (and the construction of the Holyhead Breakwater), Porth Dafarch was no longer required as an alternative port.
 The old customs post can still be seen, dating from 1819.
 It allowed mail and passengers to be landed on Holyhead Island when Northerly winds made landing at Holyhead impossible.
 By 1873, the new harbour was completed at Holyhead making the customs post redundant.
-It has been fenced off from the public due to its poor condition but is a Grade 2 listed building.
+The Grade 2 listed building is fenced off from public access due to its poor condition.

 The bay is a popular visitor destination because of its sandy beach and the opportunity for rock-pooling.